Mari Lending, Erik Langdalen

 Erik Fenstad Langdalen

-Erik Fenstad Langdalen is a practicing architect, a professor of architecture, and the head of the Institute of Form, Theory and History at the Oslo School of Architecture and Design (AHO).
+Erik Fenstad Langdalen (*1967) is a practicing architect, a professor of architecture, and the head of the Institute of Form, Theory and History at the Oslo School of Architecture and Design (AHO).
+He holds a Diploma from The Oslo School of Architecture and a Master in Science in Advanced Architectural Design from Columbia University GSAPP.
 At AHO he teaches experimental preservation master studios with a focus on post-war architecture involving urban transformation, concrete structures, systems, and political spaces.
-His architectural practice focusses on restauration and transformation of historic wood buildings, and he is the owner of a listed farm managed as a cultural and educational Erik Fenstad Langdalen (*1967) is a practicing architect, a professor of architecture, and the head of the Institute of Form, Theory and History at the Oslo School of Architecture and Design (AHO).
-He holds a Diploma from The Oslo School of Architecture and a Master in Science in Advanced Architectural Design from Columbia University GSAPP.
-At AHO, he teaches experimental preservation master studios with a focus on post-war architecture involving urban transformation, concrete structures, systems, and political spaces.
+His architectural practice focusses on restauration and transformation of historic wood buildings, and he is the owner of a listed farm managed as a cultural and educational.
 His publications include Experimental Preservation (2016) and Sverre Fehn, Nordic Pavilion, Venice (2021).